 Inspired by Carlo Collodi’s classical fairy tale, The Adventures of Pinocchio, Lies of P in Soulslike game by Neowiz and Round8 Studio.
 Players take on the role of a marionette called “P” in the wake of an unexplained lethal puppet uprising that has laid waste to the Belle Epoque era-inspired city of Krat.
 To figure out the nature of this uprising and the actual cause behind the automaton’s revolt and various other mysteries, players will take control of P, customize him as they deem fit, do combat to progress the story, and ultimately, put to bed what caused all of Krat’s issue.

 Fans of Soulslike games such as Dark Souls, Elden Ring, and Bloodborne will feel at home with Lies of P. The game plays like your typical Soulslike, with the usual hallmarks: slow combat, dodging, a stamina meter, health items, RPG mechanics, and a not-so-forgivable save and respawn system.
 As players progress through the game, they’ll also earn ergo, which can be used to level up their character and purchase usual items.
 You can upgrade various attributes, including health, stamina, capacity, equipment load, and more when leveling up.
-In addition, these attributes will also influence weapon usage: Motivity, Technique, and Advance.
+In addition, these attributes, motivation, technique, and advancement, will also influence weapon usage.
 Each weapon will revolve around these stats, and similar to Dark Souls, Elden Ring, and Bloodborne, the better points you put into one stat, the better your proficiency with weapons will become.

 In addition, there’s also a skill tree that can only be upgraded when a specific item called “Quartz” is found.
 Then, you can select a perk and slot the quartz into the provided bonuses.
 It gets a bit confusing at first, as it isn’t explained how it works, and you’re just left to figure it out.
 It also hurts players since once you slot a quartz, that’s it.
 You can’t remove it, and if you decide this wasn’t how you wanted to proceed, you can’t revert the change.
 Also, since it isn’t tied with progression and you can miss out on finding quartz during your journey, you’ll miss perks you could have otherwise had.